linien-org/linien/README.md

 ![image](https://raw.githubusercontent.com/hermitdemschoenenleben/linien/master/docs/explain-pins.png)

-When you're done, head over to *Modulation, Ramp & Spectroscopy* to configure modulation frequency and amplitude.
+When you're done, head over to *Modulation, Sweep & Spectroscopy* to configure modulation frequency and amplitude.
 Once your setup is working, you should see something like this:

 ![image](https://raw.githubusercontent.com/hermitdemschoenenleben/linien/master/docs/spectrum.jpg)